 Learning: Cost of theft fixation is enormous, better set an annual budget.

-Case: With 76 million households and seven million small businesses affected accounts, JPMorgan Chase faced one of the biggest bank breaches in history.
-Discovered by the bank’s IT Security team in late July 2014, hackers gained access to bank’s data by reaching more than 90 servers.
-While it impacted the bank’s brand and reputation, JPMorgan planned to invest $250 million on digital security annually.
+With 76 million households and seven million small businesses affected accounts, JPMorgan Chase faced one of the biggest bank breaches in history.
+Discovered by the bank’s IT Security team in late July 2014, hackers gained access to the bank’s data by reaching more than 90 servers.
+While it impacted the bank’s brand and reputation, JPMorgan planned to invest $250 million in digital security annually.

-Learning: Keeping a blind eye in data theft will lead to bigger multiple attacks.
+Learning: Keeping a blind eye to data theft will lead to bigger multiple attacks.

-Case: Citi has been attacked in 2011, 2009 and 2006.
-In April 2011 personal information of consumers were exposed.
+Citi has been attacked in 2011, 2009 and 2006.
+In April 2011 personal information of consumers was exposed.
 It turned out that about 360,000 customer accounts were compromised.
 The group distanced from the responsibility of safeguarding data by blaming the theft on faulty software.
-Experts believe that that bank should have been proactive with IT Security measures after series of thefts reported.
+Experts believe that that bank should have been proactive with IT Security measures after a series of thefts were reported.

 Learning: Cyber security is a collective responsibility – it’s time to band together against cyber-criminals.

 A breach got discovered a breach in January 2009 after Visa and MasterCard notified Heartland Payment System of suspicious transactions from accounts it processed.
 Heartland Payment System took a responsible approach and paid out over $145 million in compensation for fraudulent payments.
 It did not stick its head in the sand to redirect blame, Heartland went public with the information to encourage companies to band together against cyber-criminals.
 The theft also pointed out that data security is a collective responsibility, Visa and MasterCard got to make some improvements to card technology and user authentication.